Anas-Bdev/Namaa-Backend/README.md

 # 🧭 Architecture Overview

-The system follows Clean Architecture principles to ensure separation of concerns.
+The system follows Clean Architecture principles for strict separation of concerns.

 ### 📌 Request Flow